krsng-lab/krsng.github.io/README.md

         printf("\n");
     }
 ```
+> [!NOTE]
+> In row 1, there are
+>
 > [!CAUTION]
 > We are printing an empty space instead of "·".
 The dot is there simply as a visualisation tool.
+>
+> > [!IMPORTANT]
+> Key information users need to know to achieve their goal.

 ## Final Results
 ```